paulyc/Mr.Radar/README.md

 "Right here, sir!"

+[Spaceballs, 1987]

 ## Objective
 Automate the collection and distribution of raw radar data particularly the....

 ### TDWR Level III Base Reflectivity Data (48nm range)
-Seems NOAA likes shuffling this around to keep people on their toes but as of 21 May 2020 it's under
+Seems NOAA likes shuffling this around to keep people on their toes* but as of 21 May 2020 it's under

 ftp://tgftp.nws.noaa.gov/SL.us008001/DF.of/DC.radar/DS.180z0/SI.txxx/sn.0yyy